aliakatas/strings_to_binary/README.md

 # String to Binary converter

-Quick converter from characters (ASCII) to binary format (8-bit).
+Quick converter of ASCII characters into binary format (8-bit).

 ## Usage
-Compile and run the executable by providing the string or strings to converted as arguments.
+Compile and run the executable by providing the string or strings to be converted as arguments.

 ### Example